SEARCH

 For general questions about reservations or event details, please contact the DC Public Library location you are planning to visit.
 For those in need of disability services related to event registration or room reservation, please reach out to the Center for Accessibility at 202-727-2142 or DCPLaccess@dc.gov. |

-The panel discussion will be moderated by John Donvan, host of Open to Debate.
-It will feature educators, experts and a new generation of leaders who are discovering what it means to show up, be civil and tackle the big issues straight on.
+The panel, led by moderator John Donvan, an Emmy-award-winning author, journalist and moderator-in-chief of Open to Debate, will focus on strategies for fostering civil discourse skills in classrooms and beyond.
+Panelists include educators, experts and a new generation of leaders who are discovering what it means to show up, be civil and tackle the big issues straight on.

 Retro Report is an Emmy award-wining nonprofit newsroom dedicated to producing documentary journalism and educational resources.
 Retro Report has created documentaries in partnership with PBS Frontline, The New York Times, the New Yorker, PBS NewsHour, Scientific American and many others.
 Retro Report's educational resources reach about 30,000 teachers a month.